 Students may volunteer as mediators and/or as members of Conduct Council.
-Volunteers are selected in a rigorous interview process, and those chosen are required to participate in training at the beginning of each semester.
-If you can strike a balance between the freedom of the individual and the interests of the community, please inquire!
+Mediation volunteers must attend a 24-hour training and will receive a certificate of completion.
+Volunteers must apply to join the Conduct Council, and those and those chosen are required to participate in training.
+If you can strike a balance between the interests of the individual and the community, please inquire!

 Kay Spiritual Life Center

 The Kay Spiritual Life Center provides opportunities for worship, meditation, prayer, study, and social engagement.
 Volunteers are often needed to help set up for religious programming, holy days, and special events.
 There are also opportunities to perform office work for Kay's many faith communities.

 Center for Diversity and Inclusion

 Come browse the resource library, learn about ethnic and cultural clubs at AU, or volunteer to be a peer mentor for new AU students, a mentor/tutor for area middle school students (spring/summer recruitment), or talk about AU with prospective students and their parents (academic year recruitment).